 There are a ton of single-use plastic bags that fill up landfills and float around in oceans—and there is such an easy solution for this problem, yet people still choose to bag their groceries with plastic at the check out lanes.
 The reason?
 Convenience.
 Not everyone wants to purchase a reusable grocery bag, and those that do, usually end up forgetting them in their car.

 Reusable bags don’t have to be an inconvenience.
-In fact, some are really convenient and compact, like the ChicoBag.
+And no, they’re not feminine.
+In fact, some are really masculine and compact, like the ChicoBag.
 When it’s all folded up, you can’t even tell that it’s a bag.
 It even comes with a carabiner for easy carry into the store, and transforms into a large capacity shopping bag at the check out.
 The design itself is very outdoorsy and masculine and makes the perfect zero-waste shopping bag for men.

 5. USE TRAVEL UTENSILS

 Reusable travel utensils are a great zero-waste product to own and come in handy when you’re traveling, camping and eating out.
 When you switch to reusable travel utensils, you’re able to avoid plastic cutlery which is sometimes wrapped in even more plastic.